 This customer equipment has no specific requirements other than having an active internet connection and a browser in order to access the site hosted at the Controller, or a preinstalled app to access the test in case of being a portable device.

-The customer equipment should be also capable of establishing ciphered communications with any of the other equipment of the facilities, and especially with the Collector, for the safe transfer of results and other statistical data.
+The customer equipment should be also capable of establishing ciphered communications the Collector, for the safe transfer of results and other statistical data.

 Option b) involves the same Customer Equipment (CE) and the existence of a Measurement Agent (MA) in the form of a middlebox (probe) or additional hardware integrated in the CE.